AOSVN Grading Policies

 Pre-Core General Education Courses

 Remediation for unsatisfactory course performance is required in the event a general education course is failed.
-The student will be expected to take an alternate exam on the material covered in the original course exam or complete a remediation assignment and will be considered to have successfully remediated the course when they have achieved a passing score on the alternate exam or assessment.
-Prior to administering the remediation exam, the student must successfully complete all outstanding graded assignments for that course.
-Regardless of the score achieved on the alternate exam or assignment, the maximum grade that will be entered into the student’s grade record for any remediated course will be 75%.
+The student will be expected to take an alternate summative exam or assignment and will be considered to have successfully remediated the course when they have achieved a passing score on the alternate exam or assignment.
+Prior to administering the remediation exam or assignment, the student must successfully complete all outstanding graded assignments and/or examinations for that course.
+Remediation of any failed general education course must be performed prior to the start of the next term or the remediation is forfeited and the student will be dismissed.
+Regardless of the score achieved on the remediation, the maximum grade that will be entered into the student’s grade record for any remediated course will be 75%.
+Students may take up to two (2) remediation examinations.

 Blended and Online Courses